 Who is obligated to be audited?

-The Companies Act states that private limited companies must have their financial statements audited by a qualified public accountant at least once a year.
+The Companies Act states that private limited companies must have their financial statements audited by a qualified public accountant at least once a year, unless they qualify for an exemption.

 Annual General Meeting